chmontagne/API_MO/README.md

 This fork of the SOFA MATLAB API adds slab3d (.slh) to SOFA (.sofa) HRTF format conversion.

-In addition to the SOFA MATLAB API, it uses the he slabtools Matlab scripts(v6.8.3):
+In addition to the SOFA MATLAB API, it uses the slabtools Matlab scripts(v6.8.3):
     http://slab3d.sourceforge.net/downloads.html

 ## Usage example